aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 #### CodeDeploy

+AWS CodeDeploy is the AWS service responsible for deploying your application code after a successful build.
+It automates the deployment process and supports various deployment configurations to control how new versions are rolled out.

 CodeDeploy is a managed deployment service that allows you to configure deployments for EC2, ECS, and lambda functions, and accounts for availability-compliant code deployments like load balancer architectures or container fleets, uploading the code to all instances/containers at once.

 - You can manually run deployments or set up triggers for them.
 - You can retry or roll back deployments.

+### CodePipeline

+AWS CodePipeline is a fully managed service that automates your software release process by orchestrating the steps needed to build, test, and deploy your application.
+It connects various AWS services to create a continuous integration and continuous delivery (CI/CD) workflow.

+CodePipeline combines CodeCommit, COdeBuild, CodeArtifact, and CodeDeploy all at one to provide a DevSecOps CI/CD pipeline easily.

+Here’s a generic overview of how CodePipeline works and how to set one up:

+- **Source Stage:** CodePipeline starts by connecting to your source code repository, such as AWS CodeCommit, GitHub, or S3, to detect changes.
+- **Build Stage:** When changes are detected, CodePipeline triggers a build using AWS CodeBuild, which compiles your code, runs tests, and produces build artifacts.
+- **Deploy Stage:** After a successful build, CodePipeline deploys your application using services like AWS CodeDeploy or AWS CloudFormation, which can provision infrastructure and update resources.

+Each stage shows status indicators (green for success, yellow for in progress, red for failure) so you can monitor the pipeline easily.

+To set up a pipeline generically:

+1. Define your source repository and connect it to CodePipeline.
+2. Configure a build project in CodeBuild with your build specifications.
+3. Set up deployment targets using CodeDeploy or CloudFormation templates.
+4. Create the pipeline in CodePipeline, linking these stages in order.
+5. Test the pipeline by committing changes to your source repository and watch the automated process run.

 ## Secrets and app config